ratral/epanet_toolkit/README.md

  - [ ]  Development of a standard distribution network
  - [ ]  Water Demand Patterns:
-     - [ ]  Different periods of the year (Spring, Summer, Fall, Winter” and “Summerbreak”);
+     - [ ]  Different periods of the year (Spring, Summer, Fall, Winter and Summerbreak);
-     - [ ]  Two different types of day for each time period exist (“working-days” and “holidays-weekends”).
+     - [ ]  Two different types of day for each time period exist (working-days and holidays-weekends).

 ## Indicators for Real Losses and non-revenue water